 Team | Serge Pikhotskiy, Richard Cheng, Dalice Travillion

-According to PRC Research, ⅓ of young adults in low income households don’t have any broadband services or traditional computers.
-The absence of such basic commodities dramatically impacts the ability to learn and access the information.
-However, even in low income communities, 96% of young adults own a smartphone with internet access, which creates a potential need for a free smartphone based learning.
+According to PRC Research, ⅓ of young adults in low-income households don’t have any broadband services or traditional computers.
+The absence of such basic commodities dramatically impacts the ability to learn and access the essential learning information.
+However, even in low-income communities, 96% of young adults own a smartphone with internet access, which creates a potential need for free smartphone-based learning.

-After analyzing YMCA’s current areas of development programs and comparing them against the competition, we’ve conducted user interviews and learned through the methods of affinity mapping that users needed a platform that would simulate a classroom learning experience, where students are able to ask questions, engage and interact with classmates, instructors and online community.
+After analyzing YMCA’s current areas of development programs and comparing them against the competition, we’ve conducted user interviews and learned through the methods of affinity mapping that users needed a platform that would simulate a classroom learning experience, where students can ask questions, engage and interact with classmates, instructors and online community.

 Experience The Demographics

-In order to better visualize each of our interview participants' life stories as a whole, we've created a fictional persona that represent our target demographics and captures similar patterns and characteristics.
+To better visualize each of our interview participants' life stories as a whole, we've created a fictional persona that represents our target demographics and captures similar patterns and characteristics.

-❖ A simple, easy to use onboarding process will help users determine the general learning interests and provide an algorithm based content to cater the most relevant material.
+❖ A simple, easy-to-use onboarding process will help users determine their general learning interests and provide algorithm-based content to cater to the most relevant material.

 ❖ Being able to quickly find and resume previous lessons will help students to finish the program and help study when on the go.

 ❖ A live Q&A with an instructor and classmates will help answer any questions and create a stronger engagement with the online community.